Step 1: Check current swap usage

 A swap usage of 0% usually indicates that the system is not currently using swap space.
 There could be several reasons for this:

-1. Good memory usage
+1. Good Memory Usage

-If your system memory (RAM) has sufficient free space, the Linux system typically does not actively use swap space.
+If your system memory (RAM) has sufficient free space, the Linux system typically will not actively use swap space.
 Based on the information you provided earlier, your system has about 85 MiB of free RAM, which means the system does not need to use swap under normal conditions.

-2. Swappiness setting
+2. Swappiness Setting

 Linux uses a parameter called swappiness to decide when to use swap space.
 The value of this parameter ranges from 0 to 100: